 1. Cast a Shared Vision

 Entrepreneurs LOVE a good vision statement.
 Do you have one for your financial future?
 Start right now to consider your “future funding plans”.
 The word “retirement” puts some people off, so we like to think terms of a “future spending plan”.
 Dreaming about where we’ll be, what we’ll be doing, and what God is calling us to.
 This vision motivates us.

-We’re both primary Spenders, which makes it even more difficult to take our money and put it far away, into the future.
-(Don’t know your Primary Money Personality, take our free, online MPA to find out.)
+We’re both very different money personalities, which makes it even more difficult to take our money and put it far away, into the future.
+(Don’t know your Primary Money Personality, take our FREE, online to find out.)
 We discuss our future plans a lot.
 If you and your spouse don’t know what the plan is, have fun!
 Brainstorm.
 Dream.
-Discuss it over time or on date nights.
+Discuss it overtime or on date nights.
 Make it fun!
 It’s exciting to plan for the future, enjoy it.

 2. Explore Your Options

 There is also a SEP, which is a simplified employee pension.
-It is a benefit for the owner, which we’re assuming that may be you, so it’s worth the look.
+It is a benefit for the owner, which we’re assuming maybe you, so it’s worth the look.
 Here’s how to set one up.